fleox/Prontus-Docker-Project/README.md

 This project provides a Dockerized setup for running Prontus 11 using Docker and Docker Compose.
 It includes a complete configuration for the web server and optional database support.

+For detailed information about PRONTUS, please refer to the [Directory Documentation](documentation/PRONTUS.md).

 ## Project Structure

 ```